clisystems/utfs/README.md

 ### Naming

-The UTFS name standsa for "Micro TAR File System", where the U is the SI unit for 10^-6, aka micro.
+The UTFS name stands for "Micro TAR File System", where the U is the SI unit for 10^-6, aka micro.

 The system name shall officially be printed in all uppercase letters; UTFS.